aronayne/employee-manager/README.md

 3. Update application.properties

-Update src/main/java/application.properties and src/test/java/application.properties to contain the connection credentials which should be provided separately.
+Update src/main/java/application.properties and src/test/java/application.properties to contain the connection credentials which should have been provided separately:

 ```sh
 spring.datasource.url=